-Here is some advice for attending the festival:
+Here is some legal terms and general advice for attending the festival:

-Unfortunately a number of the venues used as stages for the Swindon Shuffle are pubs and bars which operate a standard 18+ policy so persons under 18 will not be able to attend these stages, however this year the Saturday and Sunday afternoon stages at The Tuppenny will be welcoming all ages (their age policy is only 18+ after 7pm) so long as any persons under 18 are accompanied by a responsible adult.
+Unfortunately most of the venues used as stages for the Swindon Shuffle are pubs and bars which operate a standard 18+ policy so persons under 18 will not be able to attend these stages, however this year the Saturday and Sunday afternoon stages at The Tuppenny will be welcoming all ages (their age policy is only 18+ after 7pm) so long as any persons under 18 are accompanied by a responsible adult.

-As all stages at the Swindon Shuffle take place in existing venues in the town you are not allowed to bring your own drinks to festival events, however every venue has a bar or refreshments counter available selling drinks and snacks, and there are also a number of restaurants and fast food outlets within the vicinity of the venues.
+As all stages at the Swindon Shuffle take place in existing venues in Old Town you are not allowed to bring your own drinks or food into festival events, however every venue has a bar or refreshments counter available selling drinks and snacks, and there are also a number of restaurants and fast food outlets within the vicinity of the venues.
 Also, when drinking alcohol please know your limits, and those of your friends, as drunk people can ruin everyone else’s fun.
 If you are concerned that someone requires assistance due to excessive drinking please speak to a member of venue staff who can assist.
 If you are staying in a venue for any length of time we would also suggest drinking water at points as even in cold weather crowded venues can get very hot.

 Drugs are no less illegal at the Swindon Shuffle than anywhere else in society and dealing in or use of illegal drugs will not be tolerated at the festival.
 Anyone found to be using or selling illegal drugs in any of the venues will be evicted and may even be treated to a free ride in a police car.

 Prolonged or excessive exposure to loud music can cause damage to your hearing, so please remember to give your ears a break when watching live music and / or wear suitable earplugs, and bright, flashing and / or strobing lights may be used during performances.

 Personal Safety & Crime